Raphael-Boichot/Pico-slide-show/README.md

 ## Dev notes

-- The RP2040 Zero (pinout is minimal) and the TFT display (pre-assembled) must be powered in 5 volts so the DC-DC converter, despite its debatable efficiency, is mandatory.
+- The RP2040 Zero and the TFT display can be powered in 3.3V or 5V only (no VSYS pins available, this is a simplified board).
+I used a 5V DC/DC converter here just because I have some in stock and to keep hardware compatibility with some of my other projects requiring 5V.
+It can be replaced easily by a 3.3V DC/DC converter after a minor PCB re-routing.
-- Using a rechargeable lithium battery would be cool but pre-assembled charge-discharge circuits are quite bulky and I wanted the board to be small.
+- Using a rechargeable lithium battery would be cool but pre-assembled charge-discharge circuits are too bulky for my own taste (I wanted the board to be light and small).
 It is probably possible to create a much smaller and energy efficient custom PCB with SMD components only, feel free to do it !

 ## Kind warning